LeoUschi232/MQSS-Passes-Suite/AI/README.md

 diverge too far from the previous policy during the update.
 This is supposed to reduce the magnitude of the updates to the policy function to prevent it from suddenly jumping to some very undesirable policy.
+To not confuse it with ACER, it is important to note that this algorithm only keeps a trajectory of the 1 previously seen episode, then uses the policy from that previous episode to compute the loss for the current episode.
+This algorithm does not keep a buffer of multiple previously played episodes.

 #### Stable Discrete Soft Actor-Critic